tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 ### Proper security context

-This design permits servers operating in Fronting Mode to forward connections directly to hidden origin servers, thereby avoiding unnecessary MiTM attacks.
+This design permits servers operating in Split Mode to forward connections directly to hidden origin servers, thereby avoiding unnecessary MiTM attacks.

-### Fronting server spoofing
+### Split server spoofing

-Assuming ESNIKeys retrieved from DNS are validated, e.g., via DNSSEC or fetched from a trusted Recursive Resolver, spoofing a server operating in Fronting Mode is not possible.
+Assuming ESNIKeys retrieved from DNS are validated, e.g., via DNSSEC or fetched from a trusted Recursive Resolver, spoofing a server operating in Split Mode is not possible.
 See {{cleartext-dns}} for more details regarding cleartext DNS.